Bobby's Logo

 "Marshall Otwell" (2 soundbanks)PatchlistImage

-Their products are now delivered by SoundArt (Germany).
+Their products are now delivered by Sound Art website (Dahlenburg, Germany - owner: Roger Person).

-"Mega ROM" (32 soundbanks)PatchlistImageOrder it
+"Mega ROM" (32 soundbanks)PatchlistImageOrder It

 SOUND VERTRIEB

-"MX-1" (16 soundbanks)PatchlistImage
+"MX 1" (16 soundbanks)PatchlistImage

 SOUNDENGINE

-SEP-008 "Analog Feel"PatchlistOrder it
+SEP-008 "Analog Feel"PatchlistOrder It

-SEP-009 "Ouch That Hurts!"PatchlistOrder it
+SEP-009 "Ouch That Hurts!"PatchlistOrder It

 K.S.R.E.
+MUSIC

-K.S.R.E.
-Music is a german company which produced a mega 16 soundbanks DX7 cartridge named "Super ROM".
+They produced a mega 16 soundbanks DX7 cartridge named "Super ROM".

 "Super ROM" (16 soundbanks)Patchlist